The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Omio customers who travel this route most frequently depart from Berlin Hbf and arrive in Amsterdam, Sloterdijk.
+Omio customers travelling this route book their coaches from Berlin Hbf to Amsterdam, Radarweg (Sloterdijk).

-Passengers board their coach most frequently from Berlin Hbf and travel around 1 mile (s) / 2 km from the city centre to this coach station.
+Passengers booking this trip most frequently board their coaches from Berlin Hbf and need to travel around 3.5 miles (5.6 km) from the city centre to get to this coach station.

-Passengers travelling this route most often arrive at Amsterdam, Sloterdijk and need to travel approximately 2 mile (s) / 3 km from the coach station to the city centre in Amsterdam.
+Passengers arriving in Amsterdam most often arrive at Amsterdam, Radarweg (Sloterdijk) and need to travel around 2.5 miles (4 km) from this coach station to the city centre.